hathibelagal-dev/instantpolyglot/docs/eng/Kurdish.md

 Example (Kurmanji-Turkish code-switching):
 **Ez çûm marketê û min biraz meyve kirî.** (I went to the market and bought some fruit.)
-Here, "market" and "biraz" (some) are Turkish words used in a Kurdish sentence.
+Here, “market” and “biraz” (some) are Turkish words used in a Kurdish sentence.

 ## Conclusion